Secure Coding Practices and Automated Assessment Tools

 Securing your network is not enough.
 Every service that you deploy is a window into your data center from the outside world, and a window that could be exploited by an attacker.

 This tutorial is relevant to anyone wanting to learn about minimizing security flaws in the software they develop or manage.
-We share our experiences gained from performing software vulnerability assessments.
 You will learn skills critical for software developers and analysts concerned with security.

 Software assurance tools – tools that scan the source or binary code of a program to find weaknesses – are the first line of defense in assessing the security of a software project.
 These tools can catch flaws in a program that affect both the correctness and safety of the code.
 This tutorial is also relevant to anyone wanting to learn how to use these tools.